ericrogler/Green-Book/Chapters/Z011_Learning_Methodologies.md

 Countering learned helplessness, faked incompetence, and negative reinforcement is simple: Do not help students unless absolutely needed and/or medically/legally obligated to.
 It’s the best way I’ve seen it beat those issues; making students experience and overcome difficulty and failure.

-Another concept I want to touch on is a focus on performance vs a focus on learning.
+### Performance vs Learning

 When a student focuses on performance, their goal is to satisfy metrics–often quantitative, like a grade–and do no additional work beyond that.
 When a student focuses on learning, they’ll invest time less towards an explicit grade and more towards the underlying how and/or why something works.

-Ironically, students I’ve seen focused on learning score similar, if not higher, grades compared to students focused on performance because they’re exploring the topic they’re tested on in-depth rather than a baseline effort.
+Ironically, students I’ve seen focused on learning score similar, if not higher, grades compared to students focused on performance.
+They’re exploring the topic they’re tested on in-depth rather than a baseline effort to achieve a desired grade and no more beyond that.

 If you’re still unsure what to tell students when it comes to learning, I’ll give you a list I’ve shown to my own students.
 It’s a rather long list, so you may do all the points or cherry-pick the points most relevant to your situation.